fossiaorg/transcribeit/README.md

 # TranscribeIt

-TranscribeIt is a free software video transcription service for videos and live streams.
+TranscribeIt is a free software transcription service for online videos, live streams and local multimedia content.

 # Why?